 Here are several reasons for and against this trend in rental fashion.
 Not all of them are beautiful or uplifting, but they all have equal propensities to rent (or to possess).

 Rent the Runway dates back to 2009, but this trend was occurring even earlier.
 In general, the Millennial generation is less interested in ownership and more interested in access.
 Yet, the new generations are also driving this social change.
 In an age where you are constantly posting photos of yourself, it is likely to be gaining in importance to have a dynamic look and be involved.
 The rise of social media has produced an acceleration of the phenomenon: today people's timelines are real "visual highways" where the appearance changes at dizzying speed, in an attempt to keep the attention alive.
 But this is only part of it.

 Pros: Environment first

 I think many of us have become increasingly aware of the ecological impact that the current low-cost fashion system has.
 To everyone it seems more and more a model close to collapse.
 We continuously use less than 40% of what is in our closets.
-The rest is there to mold, or will end up in landfills.
-A growing part of us knows that we can live with much, much less.
+The rest is there to mold, or it will end up in landfills.
+An increasingly consistent part of us knows that we can live with much, much less.
 And have a "lighter" wardrobe by subscribing to a clothing rental service like ForDays (I talked about it some time ago) can be a way to fight waste.

 Pros: you can vary and you are always impeccable

 Marie Kondo teaches.
 The happiness you get from a dress (or an object) decreases as it becomes more obvious.
-Instead of throwing the dress at the bottom of the closet because you no longer like it or because it “tastes old”, we vary with always perfect clothes, which soothe social anxiety and remove the embarrassment of the decision.
+Instead of throwing the dress at the bottom of the closet because you don't like it anymore or because it "tastes old", you vary with clothes that are always perfect, which allay social anxiety and remove the embarrassment of the decision.